djalbat/easy-layout/README.md

 - [EasyUI](https://github.com/djalbat/EasyUI) A V-framework.
 - [EasyUI-JSX](https://github.com/djalbat/EasyUI-JSX) JSX support for Easy-UI.
 - [EasyUI-DragAndDrop](https://github.com/djalbat/EasyUI-DragAndDrop) Drag and drop elements including an explorer and a rubbish bin.
-- [EasyUI-RichTextArea](https://github.com/djalbat/EasyUI-RichTextArea) A textarea component that handles and hands off events well.
+- [EasyUI-RichTextArea](https://github.com/djalbat/EasyUI-RichTextArea) A textarea element that handles and hands off events well.

 ### Are these projects actually used anywhere?